nilium/eresp/README.md

 follow the RESP specification, where a client sends flat lists of bulk strings, and servers have the full range of types supported by Redis.

-Maps and tuples are not supported when encoding.
+Maps and tuples are not supported when encoding (maps are unsupported due to poor iteration support, tuples are used only in special cases).
 Pids, ports, and other types that are specific to Erlang are also unsupported.

-eresp encode/1, encode/2, cmd/1, and cmd/2 output is always an iolist or an
+encode\_server/1, encode\_client/1, cmd/1, and cmd/2 output is always a tuple of
-`{error, Reason}` tuple.
+`{ok, iolist()}` or `{error, badarg}`.

 ### Server Encoding

-This is the default encoding when using encode/1 (server encoding) and encode/2.
+This is the encoding used by encode\_server/1.
-It's recommended to use resp/1 to ensure your code is clear about its intent (i.e., is creating a server RESP response).

 The full encoding table for server messages can be seen in the edoc documentation.

 ### Client Encoding

+Client encoding simply means encoding a term as a bulk string, which is all encode\_client/1 will do.
+When using cmd/1 or cmd/2, it will encode a list using client encoding and return the resulting iolist.

 To encode a command list with eresp, use cmd/1 or cmd/2 (for a command with arguments):